 Guidance for rail staff

-People who are blind and partially sighted rely on support in transport settings in order to navigate through stations and terminals, make connections, and locate entrances to vehicles and seating.
+Public transport, in particular trains, are essential for people with disabilities.
+They are a key mode of transport for people who are blind or visually impaired, who are unable to drive, use buses or have access to taxis.
+They rely on support in transport settings in order to navigate through stations and terminals, make connections, and locate entrances to vehicles and seating.
 This is especially important on new and unfamiliar journeys.

 - Not everyone with vision impairment is totally blind and many retain some useful sight.